Ibis Ripley Review

 While Out Bikepacking

-I didn’t take the Ripley on a particularly long-haul bikepacking trip, but I did get it out on a few overnighters and scouting missions.
+I didn’t take the Ripley on a particularly long-haul bikepacking trip, but this wouldn’t be a complete Ibis Ripley review if I didn’t get it out on a few overnighters and scouting missions.
 Not to say you couldn’t do a big trip on this bike, but it’s certainly best suited for weekend singletrack outings or rides/races such as the Colorado Trail or AZT.
 It seems to retain its stiffness and ride quality with luggage, so I didn’t notice much of a change in its mannerisms once it was loaded down.
 As usual, I often dial in the shock and fork to a more firm setting or add a bit of air, but given its suspension efficiency and clearance for larger wide trail tires, the Ripley’s a perfect bike for singletrack bikepacking.

 I was also pleased with the Ripley’s stability.
 There’s no doubt that the its home is on singletrack, but even on long gravel rides to access singletrack, I found it to be planted and comfortable, a valuable quality for a bike that doubles as a trail bike and bikepacking rig.